gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now uses Groovy 2.3.2 to compile and run build scripts and plugins.

+### Support for Java 8

+TBD

+Note:
+- Delay on shutdown on OS X and Linux.
+- Not all tools fully support Java 8. eg Scala support is experimental.

+Support for running Gradle using Java 5 has been removed, as part of this.

 ### New API for resolving source and javadoc artifacts (i)

 Gradle 2.0 introduces a new, incubating API for resolving component artifacts.
 With this addition, Gradle now offers separate dedicated APIs for resolving